Next step in city logistics: Open terminals

 I am arguing that cities, just like they invest in infrastructure for roads and in public transport, should also invest in infrastructure for city logistics.
 How would roads and public transport work if it wasn’t planned by the city?
 It would be highly uncoordinated and inefficient -exactly how you could describe todays’ city logistics.

 Many cities have indeed made attempts to take an initiative in city logistics, often with consolidation seen as the big enabler for more efficient city logistics.
 The argument is that it would be more efficient and space saving if there was only one vehicle instead of several doing the deliveries in the inner city.
-Many of these efforts have failed when project funding have ended and there is no working business model.
+Many of these efforts have failed when project funding has ended and there is no working business model.
 Consolidation in the city is a costly extra step, and to offset that extra step you need to have some clever business model.
 A few projects make it after funding is over, for example by finding other revenue streams, like allowing commercial ads on the delivery vehicles (not really contributing to a more liveable city space).
 But also in these successful cases, they only handle a small portion of all goods flowing through the city.
-And what the cities often fail to see is that most of the problems caused by motor vehicles could be solved without expensive consolidation, if carriers would just switch to a better suited vehicle to do deliveries in the inner city.
+And what the cities often fail to see is that most of the problems caused by motor vehicles could be solved without expensive consolidation, if carriers would just switch to a better-suited vehicle to do deliveries in the inner city.

 Open terminals -how it works

-With goods from different operators going in to the same terminal, opportunities to consolidate goods will be made more visible.
+With goods from different operators going into the same terminal, opportunities to consolidate goods will be made more visible.
 An important aspect here is that the city does not require consolidation.
 No more failed consolidation projects because of lack of a healthy business model.
 One probable outcome of introducing open terminals will be a growth of businesses specialised in last mile delivery, and they will for sure consolidate if they find it worth the extra cost.

 Some inspiration can be found in this video from Haropa ports.
-Everything in the video might not be a feasible solution, but you can get the sense of what a city managed open terminal could look like at 3:09 (the concept of course works for land transport too):
+Everything in the video might not be a feasible solution, but you can get the sense of what a city managed open terminal could look like at 3:09 (the concept, of course, works for land transport too):

 The advantages with open terminals compared to consolidation centres are:

-- The city does not have to try to figure out business model for city logistics -they just provide infrastructure, introduce the regulations they want and leave the appropriate business response to private actors
+- The city does not have to try to figure out a business model for city logistics -they just provide infrastructure, introduce the regulations they want and leave the appropriate business response to private actors

 - The terminal is open for use for everyone who could benefit from logistics services -including business owners who today do their own transports.
 Not only a few types of goods, selected by the city.